Jaidyn Stephenson

-Jaidyn Stephenson (born 15 January 1999) is a professional Australian rules footballer who last played for the North Melbourne Football Club in the Australian Football League (AFL), having been initially drafted to the Collingwood Football Club.
+Jaidyn Stephenson (born 15 January 1999) is an Australian rules footballer who plays for the Coburg Football Club in the Victorian Football League (VFL).
+He previously played professionally for and in the Australian Football League (AFL).

 AFL career

 He was drafted by Collingwood with their first selection and sixth overall in the 2017 national draft.
 He made his debut in the 34-point loss to at the Melbourne Cricket Ground in round 1 of the 2018 season.
 His performance in the 48-point win against in round four of the 2018 season—in which he recorded thirteen disposals, five goals, four marks and three tackles—earned him the round nomination for the AFL Rising Star.
 Stephenson went on to win the 2018 AFL Rising Star after a successful first season in which he kicked 38 goals, making him the first Collingwood player to win the award.
 Stephenson played in the 2018 AFL Grand Final kicking two goals in the first quarter, however Collingwood Football Club would ultimately lose by five points to the West Coast Eagles.

 At the end of the 2020 AFL season, he was put up for trade by Collingwood to alleviate their salary cap, and was traded to North Melbourne on the final day of trade period.

 Stephenson who was moved to the midfield in his first season with North Melbourne in the 2021 AFL season was named to the 22under22 for the second and final time.

 After the 2024 AFL season, Stephenson retired at just 25 years of age, stating that he'd lost the passion to play.